International

 The International Relations Office only handles requests from Bachelor's and Master's students.

-Welcome to the International Office website of the UFR STAPS!
+Welcome to the International Office website of the UFR STAPS.

 With the numerous partnership agreements of the Faculty of STAPS, get the most out of your international experience!